virginiaminni/virginiaminni.github.io/research.md

 </div>
 <br>

-Meaning at Work <br>
+<a href="/assets/files/ABMZ MeaningatWork2025.pdf" target="_blank" rel="noopener noreferrer">Meaning at Work </a> <br>
 (with Nava Ashraf, Oriana Bandiera and Luigi Zingales)
-May 2025, *Working Paper* | <a href="#" class="toggle-abstract" data-target="abstract-4" style="text-decoration: underline; color: #990000;">[Abstract]</a>| [PDF]
+May 2025, *Working Paper* | <a href="#" class="toggle-abstract" data-target="abstract-4" style="text-decoration: underline; color: #990000;">[Abstract]</a>| <a href="/assets/files/ABMZ MeaningatWork2025.pdf" target="_blank" rel="noopener noreferrer">[PDF]</a>

 Coverage:
 <a href="https://www.economist.com/business/2024/12/05/how-to-inspire-people" target="_blank" rel="noopener noreferrer">The Economist 2024</a>, <a href="https://www.economist.com/business/2025/02/13/how-to-get-people-to-resign" target="_blank" rel="noopener noreferrer">The Economist 2025</a>

 <div id="abstract-4" style="display: none; margin-top: 10px;">
-<em>Abstract:</em>  Firms traditionally use incentives to align their goals with the workers’.
-In this paper, we evaluate a firm’s attempt to do the opposite by encouraging employees to reflect on what gives their life meaning and whether this can be achieved at work.
-We randomize the rollout of a "Discover Your Purpose" intervention among 3,000 white-collar employees and evaluate their outcomes over two years.
-The intervention is rooted in the psychiatrist principles of logotherapy and guides workers through a reflection process of pivotal life experiences, to promote a greater understanding of personal purpose by linking past memories and present work in a coherent narrative.
-We find that performance increases because the bottom performers either leave the firm, laterally move, or do better.
-Consistent with the intervention reducing the cost of effort of the workers who remain, we find that it flattens the trade-off between meaning and pay, as it is the highest paid among the low performers who either leave the firm or report higher meaning.
-The intervention is cost effective and the generated gains are shared between the firm and the employees in the form of higher pay.
+<em>Abstract:</em>  We evaluate a firm’s unusual, worker-centered, solution to the agency problem: enabling employees to reduce the cost of effort rather than pushing them with performance rewards.
+We randomize the roll-out of the firm’s “Discover Your Purpose” intervention among 2,976 white-collar employees and evaluate their outcomes over two years.
+We find that performance increases because the low performers either leave the firm or improve in their current jobs.
+The trade-off between meaning and pay flattens as those with low meaning and high pay leave the firm.
+Treatment also reshapes stated priorities and reduces gender gaps in preferences and behaviors, including uptake of parental leave.
+A cost-benefit analysis reveals high returns that are shared between the firm and the employees through higher bonuses.
+Finally, we show that observational data obscure these gains, causing firms to underestimate the intervention’s true value.
 </div>
 <br>